Rinizon/projects/README.md

 # vscode
-My general files as I larn these things.
+My general files as I learn these things.